7 Best Pingdom Alternatives in 2024

 Better Stack combines incident management, uptime monitoring, and status pages into a single beautifully designed product.

-When it comes to alerting, Better Stack offers unlimited phone call, SMS, e-mail, and push notification alerts.
+When it comes to alerting, Better Stack offers unlimited phone calls, SMS, e-mail, and push notification alerts.
 Slack and Microsoft Teams can also be very easily integrated, offering great alerting variability.

 Status pages from Better Stack are very well designed and also free for all.
 A useful feature for any business is definitely the subscription option that they offer as well as the ability to protect it by a password.